Lenders support flood insurance as Congress passes budget

 Capitol Hill's last-minute effort, with funding set to expire Sept.
 30, comes on the eve of a hurricane expected to slam the Southeast, and amid flourishing mortgage activity on declining rates.

-The Mortgage Bankers Association Wednesday called on Congress to pass its continuing resolution, which would also keep housing programs at federal agencies humming along.
+The Mortgage Bankers Association Wednesday morning called on Congress to pass its continuing resolution, which would also keep housing programs at federal agencies humming along.

 "MBA urges the House – and then the Senate – to pass this temporary, but critical funding package to ensure the continuity of critical government programs and operations that support single-family and multifamily housing markets and consumers," said Bob Broeksmit, MBA president and CEO.